ORNL/SAGESim/examples/sagesim_tutorial.md

 Every agent in a `sagesim` model belongs to a specific *breed*.
 To define a breed, you must subclass the `Breed` class provided by `sagesim`.
 Each breed class is responsible for:

-- Registering agent-specific properties using `self.register_property()`.
+- **Register agent-specific properties** using `self.register_property()`.
-- Defining and registering one or more step functions using `self.register_step_func()` to specify the agent’s behavior at each simulation step.
+  This method allows you to define properties that each agent of the breed will have.
+You can optionally specify an initial value, which will be assigned to all agents of this breed.
+If no initial value is provided, the default is `nan`.
+This default can also be overridden when creating individual agents.

+- **Define and register step functions** using `self.register_step_func()`.
+  Step functions specify the agent's behavior during each simulation step.
+You can register one or more such functions per breed.
+Each function can be assigned an execution priority; by default, the priority is `0`, which corresponds to the highest execution priority.

 #### Example: `Custom_Breed_1`